 This is new practice we’re starting for clients because it holds a lot of potential and doesn’t cost anything to set up.
 It basically amounts to setting up a cookie on your website that tracks who has viewed it.
 You can then set up advertising campaigns to reach this audience.
 You’ve probably seen it happen to you while visiting Amazon.
 You explore some products like table saw and then you see ads for table saws on all the websites you visit.
 This is more focused advertising than general pay per click and thus it nets better results.
 You may never click on that ad, but it reminds you that you still need to buy a table saw.
 With respect to restaurants it’s a great way to stay top of mind, promote changes like a new Sunday brunch, and just build a growing online presence.
 Google has the option in Google Adwords.
 You may not be ready to do any online advertising at this stage.
 But if you set up a retargeting pixel in the beginning, you will have a larger audience built up when you are ready to advertise.

 Well we hope that helps you make some decisions about your restaurant website design project.
 Feel free to reach out to us about how to implement any of these ideas.
 And if you need a reliable website designer, we’ll be happy to help.
-Below are screen shots to some of our projects that you can click on to visit their site.
+This is a link to an upcoming refresh of Reservation Genie for Restaurants called 88 Restaurants Web Design

 Let me know if you have questions,